PavelNikov/HypERLedger/README.md

 $ erl -name ca@<IP-Address> -setcookie topsecret
 (main@host)1> ca:init().
 ```
 Now you can start a second terminal window and type in the below commands.
 In the same fashion as before, this will start an Erlang node with either a short name or a long name (depending on which one you chose before) and subsequently initiliaze the nodes ("miners").
 The function here takes as a parameter the name of the Central Authorities Host and a Number.
-This number deplolyes that many processes running as a node on this host.
+This number determines how many processes running as a node will be deployed on this host.

 ```bash
 # For deployment on single machine with multiple Erlang VMs